Destination Agonda Beach: A Backpackers Paradise In Goa

 Via Palolem En Route To Agonda

-We were planning to spend the night with a friend of Raju’s at Palolem, so we took the bus to Margao and caught another bus to Canacona bus stand.
-From there we walked to Palolem, where Raju’s friends, the Gaitondes lived.
+From there we walked to Palolem, where Rajuโ€™s friends, the Gaitondes lived.
 Long walks were no challenge to us young girls, charged up with the eagerness of youth and the desire to explore.

 Goa University Hostelites, on Palolem Beach in 1991

-As this was in December, the Gaitonde’s Palolem Tent Resort was full.
-So we had to adjust our expectations for decent lodging.
-A few of the girls slept at the Gaitonde’s home, while the more adventurous ones, I included, settled for a changing tent on the beach, where we shivered on the cold December sands.
+A few of the girls slept at the Gaitondeโ€™s home, while the more adventurous ones, I included, settled for a changing tent on the beach, where we shivered on the cold December sands.

-Posing on Palolem beach – Land Ahoy!
+Posing on Palolem Beach – Land Ahoy!
 That’s me in Raju’s oversized leather jacket.

 We had to cycle over steep, hill climbs, sometimes preferring to get off and walk instead.
-A few hours later, we reached this pristine beach with nary a shack in sight.
+A few hours later, we reached this pristine beach with a shack in sight.
 The only habitation was the fishing village nearby.

 Agonda Beach is between Cola and Palolem beach in Canacona, Goa

-After a few delightful hours spent at this unspoiled paradise, we set off back for Palolem and then took a bus back to our hostel.
+After a few delightful hours at this unspoiled paradise, we set off for Palolem and then took a bus back to our hostel.
 The next day, our bodies ached from all the cycling, but we made some warm, fun memories that have served me well until today.

 My second visit to Agonda was many years later when there was just a single shack on the beach.
-In the last couple of years, I have gone there almost every New Year’s Eve.
+In the last couple of years, I have gone there almost every New Yearโ€™s Eve.

 My doggie, Simba, playing on Agonda Beach years ago